Lightship Museum, Esbjerg: Motorfyrskib No. I

 Built of oak, the ship has a length of 33.582 m, a breadth of 6.826 m and a draught of 3.478 m.
 Its displacement is 342 tonnes.
 It originally had a 125-horsepower, two-stroke engine which was later replaced with a three-cylinder, 180-horsepower diesel engine.
-Initially, the light could be hoisted up and down the mast and could be prepared for use on deck but it was later permanently secured at the top of the mast.
-It was displayed amidships from a round lantern.
+Initially, the light could be hoisted up and down the mast and could be prepared for use on deck but it was later permanently secured at the top of the mast. was displayed amidships from a round lantern.
 The ship's hull is painted with the colours of the Danish flag: red with a white horizontal band and a vertical white stripe.

 Museum

-Located at Esbjerg's new area "Havneøen" at the northernmost end of the harbour, the museum ship is open to visitors from May to August, Monday to Friday, 11 am to 4 pm.
+Located at Esbjerg's original harbour ("Dokhavnen"), to where it moved from the recreational area "Havneøen" in September 2025 to become more accessibly from the city center, the museum ship is open to visitors from May to September, Monday, Tuesday & Thursdays, 9 am to 12 noon.
 It features an exhibition illustrating in detail the role and importance of Denmark's lightships.